wpXtreme/wpdk/index.md

 3. Unzip this how-to.
 You will have its root directory named `wpdk-sample-plugin-1-master`
 4. Copy the entire `wpdk-sample-plugin-1-master` folder in the `wp-content/plugins` directory of your WordPress environment.
 5. Activate the plugin in your WordPress administration area: a new `WPDK Plug#1` menu item will appear in the main navigation menu at the left side of the screen, with an icon at the left, and two related submenu items.
 Click them to see result.
 6. The source code of this plugin is well documented, and can be an easy starting point for your develop with *WPDK*.

+@section  section_plugin_2 Sample #2 of WordPress plugin using WPDK

+This how-to is the second sample of a WordPress plugin developed using *WPDK*.
+This is the structure:

+* Create a main menu with two submenu items, through methods `addSubMenu` and `render` of `WPDKMenu` class.
+* The first submenu item is connected to a specific specialized `WPDKViewController` class instance.
+This specialized instance embeds a specific `WPDKView` class that shows all the available **WPDK graphic controls** you can easily use in your own code.
+Following this simple use case, you can easily build and customize the views that control all aspects and parameters of your WordPress creation.
+This sample doesn't have a way to store user choices in a custom configuration: it is only a container of all available *WPDK graphic controls*.
+Next how-to will show you how to save and reload your own preferences using the same internal architecture.

+Please follow these instructions to see this how-to in action in your WordPress environment.

+1. If not already done, install *WPDK* in your environment - please [follow these rules](@ref page_install) to do that.
+2. Download the zip of this how-to from official GitHub repository [clicking here](https://github.com/wpXtreme/wpdk-sample-plugin-2).
+3. Unzip this how-to.
+You will have its root directory named `wpdk-sample-plugin-2-master`
+4. Copy the entire `wpdk-sample-plugin-2-master` folder in the `wp-content/plugins` directory of your WordPress environment.
+5. Activate the plugin in your WordPress administration area: a new `WPDK Plug#2` menu item will appear in the main navigation menu at the left side of the screen, with an icon at the left, and two related submenu items.
+Click them to see result.
+6. The source code of this plugin is well documented, and can be an easy starting point for your develop with *WPDK*.

 @page   page_writing_wpdk_plugin How to write a WordPress plugin with full WPDK support